 He reached a hand down to stop her, except it ended up resting on her head.
 His eyes closed in pleasure as her soft lips closed around him.
 But the whore was clumsy.
 When her teeth grazed him Ross pulled back on her hair.
 He didn’t mean to hurt her.
 He’s told himself a hundred times since that he would never have hit her.
 That he only raised his hand reflexively.

 She was cowering, looking up at him.
 It was the first time he’d seen her face since they gave her to him.
-But wasn’t not the first time he’d seen her.
+But it wasn’t the first time he’d seen her.
 Even stoned, he remembered her.
-She was the pretty young woman who asked Aysha if they were newly weds.
+She was the pretty young woman who asked Aysha if they were newly-weds.
 She saw the recognition in his face and flushed with shame.
 That’s what sticks in his memory most, that she was the one who was ashamed.

 “Get on with it, Bitch.” one of Connor’s crew shouted.
 “He’s a fucking hero, and he needs a fucking.”